 Credit, One Three-Hour Session Per Week.
 (Fall) Experimental topics on separation, purification, chemical and instrumental methods of organic chemical analysis as are normally carried out in the synthesis of organic compounds and their derivatives.
-Functional group qualitative analyses using NMR, FTIR, and UV-VIS spectroscopy is included.
-Prerequisite or co-requisite: CHM 2210.
+Functional group qualitative analyses are included.
+Prerequisite or corequisite: CHM 2210.

 CHM 2211.
-ORGANIC CHEMISTRY II: Three Credits,

-Three Hour - Lecture.
-(Spring) A continuation of CHM 2210 which covers aromatic compounds, spectroscopy, organometallic compounds, alcohols, ethers, aldehydes, ketones, enols, esters, amines, carbohydrates, lipids, and proteins.
+ORGANIC CHEMISTRY II: Three Credits, Three Hour - Lecture, (Spring) A continuation of CHM 2210 which covers aromatic compounds, spectroscopy, organometallic compounds, alcohols, ethers, aldehydes, ketones, enols, esters, amines, carbohydrates, lipids, and proteins.
 Prerequisite: A grade of "C" or better in CHM 2210.